AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-aem-sites.md

 ---
-title: Publish a topic to an Adobe Experience Manager Sites page
+title: Publish a topic to an AEM Sites page
 description: Publish a topic or the elements within a topic to an Adobe Experience Manager Sites output.
 Learn how to view the Experience Manager Sites page present for a topic and republish them.
 feature: Publishing
 role: User

 ---
-# Publish Experience Manager Sites page
+# Publish Experience Manager Sites pages

 Experience Manager Sites page refers to DITA content published on Adobe Experience Manager website.
 Experience Manager Guides allow you to publish an independent topic to an Experience Manager Sites page.
 This feature allows you to publish a topic and its elements without creating a DITA map and the output presets.
 You can easily update the topic, republish the Sites page, and reuse it across different web pages.